• Skip to main content

 Location of buff and debuffs in World of Warcraft User interface

-Buffs provide additional strength to your character while debuffs weaken you.
+Buffs provide additional strength to your character, while debuffs weaken you.

 Directly to the right of the buff/debuffs are your minimap, clock, and calendar.

-Minimap, clock and calendar in World of Warcraft
+Screenshot of the map, clock, and calendar in World of Warcraft

 Pressing ‘M’ on your keyboard will open a larger version of the minimap